Are you a new blogger wondering about the biggest mistakes new bloggers make and how to fix them?

-We all start out as newbies, and we’ve all made newbie mistakes along the way.
-So lets talk about blogging mistakes made by new bloggers, and how to fix them.
-I hope these blogging tips can give you a head start in your blogging journey.
+We all start as newbies, and we’ve all made newbie mistakes along the way.
+So let’s talk about blogging mistakes made by new bloggers, and how to fix them.
+I hope these tips can give you a head start on your blogging journey.

-Leaving comments like “I’m following you, follow back!” or “nice post!” on someones blog post is not cool.
+Leaving comments like “I’m following you, follow back!” or “excellent post!” on someone’s blog post is just not cool.

-It shows that you have absolutely no interest in what you just read (if you read it at all), and that your only motive is to gain followers and/or comments for your own blog.
+It shows that you have absolutely no interest in what you just read (if you read it at all) and that your only motive is to gain followers and comments for your own blog.

 Think about what happens when a blog you enjoy reading posts infrequently.
 What usually happens?
-Well, usually, you stop looking out for new content.
+Well, generally, you stop looking out for new content.

-Whether you’re posting 3 times a week or once a week, your readers will appreciate knowing that they can look forward to posts from you at a certain time.
+Whether you’re posting three times a week or once a week, your readers will appreciate knowing that they can look forward to posts from you at a specific time.